 Literature Classical dynamics of particles and systems Thornton Stephen T., Marion Jerry B. 5. ed. : Belmont, Calif. : Brooks/Cole - Thomson learning : cop 2004 : xvi, 656 s. : ISBN: 0-534-40896-6

-Mathematical Methods of Physics 15 credits, or equivalent.
-Differential Equations 7,5 credits and Calculus in Several Variables 7,5 credits, or equivalent.
-Classical Mechanics 9 credits, or equivalent.
+Mathematical Methods of Physics 15 credits (alternatively Differential Equations 7,5 credits and Calculus in Several Variables 7,5 credits) or equivalent.
+Classical Mechanics 9 credits or equivalent.